-By treaty, a commercial arbitration award issued in the United States is enforceable in 155 other countries, and an arbitration award issued in those 155 countries is enforceable in the United States.
-There is no similar treaty between the United States and any other country offering reciprocal recognition and enforcement of court judgments.
+By treaty, a commercial arbitration award issued in the United States is enforceable in 171 other countries, and an arbitration award issued in those 171 countries is enforceable in the United States.
+There is no similar treaty offering reciprocal recognition and enforcement of court judgments.